venicegeo/pz-docs/documents/devguide/06-pz-logger.md

 No *errors*, but further action might be required.

 4 ("Warning")
 Something occurred which probably shouldn’t have.
 I’m going to handle it for you this time, but you really should have this looked at by someone soon.

 3 ("Error")
 I can’t do this.
 I’ve handled the exception so I’m not going to crash or anything, but I want you to know that I may not be in a happy place right now.

 2 ("Fatal")
 I’m sorry, Dave.
 I’m afraid I can’t do that.
 System crashing, or likely to crash very soon.

-# `GET /syslog`
+### 'GET /syslog'

 Returns a JSON object of log messages: